04-06-2019 | | By Christian Cawley

 The space race is no longer the province of nations or pan-continental unions.
 In the 21st century, corporations are investing in the vehicles and infrastructure needed to profit from alien resources and zero gravity manufacturing.

-New materials and techniques are already being tested and developed thanks to off-Earth manufacturing.
+New materials and techniques are already being tested and developed thanks to on-orbit manufacturing.

 Manufacturing beyond the environmental restrictions of our home planet isn’t as far fetched as it may seem.
 For decades experiments have been conducted into how heat, atmosphere, and gravity affect manufacturing.

-In the age of the International Space Station, such experiments are now developing into small scale manufacturing excursions, but many of the materials now being researched were first developed on board the space shuttle or on parabolic flights through the upper atmosphere.
+In the age of the International Space Station, such experiments are now developing into small scale on-orbit manufacturing excursions, but many of the materials now being researched were first developed on-board the space shuttle or on parabolic flights through the upper atmosphere.